opentripplanner/OpenTripPlanner/docs/OTP2-MigrationGuide.md

 - `boardTimes` is replaced by `request` parameter `boardSlack` and `boardSlackForMode`.
 Since v2.0
 - `alightTimes` is replaced by `request` parameter `alightSlack` and `alightSlackForMode`.
 Since v2.0
+- `disableAlertFiltering` Not implemented in OTP2.
+Since v2.0

 ## REST API